 Parties to Promissory Note

-- Maker: The one who makes the promissory note or who promises to pay is a maker.
+- Maker: The maker makes the promissory note or who promises to pay is a maker.

-- Payee: The person who receives the amount is Payee.
+- Payee: The person who receives the amount is the payee.

 BILLS OF EXCHANGE